LibrariesHacked/schema-librarydata/docs/membership.md

 The natural usage for data that includes geographic areas would be to map these against other statistics for those areas.
 One of these is population counts, another is indices of deprivation.

-For example, in the sample data row, we have the following are.
+For example, in the sample data row, we have the following area.

 | Local authority | Count date | Area code | Members |
 | --------------- | ---------- | --------- | ------- |